top of page

 I moved to a different team/role not because I gave up.
 I left because I finally realized I was shrinking in a space that wasn’t built for growth.

-And if that’s the case?
-You don’t need to change.
-You need to leave.
+If that is the case, you don’t need to change instead need to leave.

 If you have been in a similar situation, drop a comment or send a message.
 Let’s stop pretending this kind of stuff is normal and start talking about it.